mu-box/.github/CONTRIBUTING.md

 * Make sure you are using the latest released version of Microbox before submitting a bug report.
 Bugs in versions older than the latest released one will not be addressed by the core team (so long as the version is not LTS).
 * If you have found a bug it is important to add relevant information to reproduce it.
 This way the core team can find and fix it quicker.
-* Please ensure that information such as OS and Microbox versionare part of the bug report
+* Please ensure that information such as OS and Microbox version are part of the bug report
 * If available, you can also submit a [Segmentation Fault](https://en.wikipedia.org/wiki/Segmentation_fault) error

 ## Pull Request Checklist